 Non-human identities create major attribution challenges.
 When a GitHub Actions workflow triggers an AI agent that calls an MCP server to access a Snowflake database, traditional logs show disconnected events.

-MCP auditing must link these interactions through workload identity, preserving the chain of trust from the initial trigger to the final data access.
+MCP auditing must link these interactions through workload identity.
+This preserves the chain of trust from the initial trigger to the final data access.

 Ephemeral Workloads Demand Real-Time Capture